arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 Cluster Architecture
 ====================

-The cluster architecture of ArangoDB is a _CP_ master/master model with no single point of failure.
+The Cluster architecture of ArangoDB is a _CP_ master/master model with no single point of failure.

 With "CP" we mean that in the presence of a network partition, the database prefers internal consistency over availability.

 With "master/master" we mean that clients can send their requests to an arbitrary node, and experience the same view on the database regardless.

 "No single point of failure" means that the cluster can continue to serve requests, even if one machine fails completely.

 In this way, ArangoDB has been designed as a distributed multi-model database.
-This section gives a short outline on the cluster architecture and how the above features and capabilities are achieved.
+This section gives a short outline on the Cluster architecture and how the above features and capabilities are achieved.

 Structure of an ArangoDB Cluster